benbatten/TightVerificationOfProbabilisticRobustnessInBNNs/README.md

-# Tight Verification of Probabilistic Safety in Bayesian Neural Networks
+# Tight Verification of Probabilistic Robustness in Bayesian Neural Networks

 #### This file explain how to set up the environment and run the experiments in Section 4 of the paper.